mako-framework/docs/06_security/03_encryption_and_signing.md

 ### Signing

-Signing strings allows you to verify both the data integrity and the authentication of your data.
+Signing strings allows you to verify both the data integrity and the authenticity of your data.
 A HMAC (hash-based message authentication code) will be prepended to your string upon signing and stripped when validated.

 You can easily sign strings with the application secret using the default signer instance.